eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 completeData <- cbind(features,activity,subject)
 ```

-##Part 2 - Extracts only the measurements on the mean and standard deviation for each measurement
+##Step 2 - Extracts only the measurements on the mean and standard deviation for each measurement

 Extract the column indices that have either mean or std in them.
 ```{r}